ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
 This is a resubmission which fixes several smaller bugs, increases the number of unit tests, and removes the PLMIX package from Imports.
+Two new authors/contributors have also been added in DESCRIPTION.

 ## Test Environments
 * local Windows install, R 4.1.2